Property settlement: separation and divorce

 ♥ Keep on a good footing your continuing relationship as parents (if you have children)

 ♥ Move forward and make a new life for yourself

 ♥ Improve communication with your former partner so you can better resolve disputes in the future.

-(However, if you feel that you’re not going to get a fair deal out of this sort of approach, then seek some legal advice from Family Relationships Australia on 1800 050 321)
+(However, if you feel that you’re not going to get a fair deal out of this sort of approach, then have a chat with a lawyer or seek some legal advice from Family Relationships Australia on 1800 050 321)